Skip To Content

 "http://analysis.arcgis.com/arcgis/rest/services/tasks/gpserver/findpointclusters/jobs/<jobId>/results/pointClustersResultLayer

 The result has properties for parameter name, data type, and value.
-The contents of value depends upon the OutputName parameter provided in the initial request.
+The contents of value depend on the OutputName value provided in the initial request.

-• If OutputName was provided, value contains the url to the feature service layer.
+• If the OutputName value was provided, value contains the URL to the feature service layer.

 {